tciuro/NoticeView/README.md

     [myNotice dismissNotice];

 Check the demo project to see it in action.

+### New in 2.4: Specify a completion block when a notice is dismissed

+Starting with 2.4, any notice can have a completion block associated with it.
+This block will be invoked when the notice has been dismissed (works on sticky and non-sticky notices):

+    WBErrorNoticeView *notice = [WBErrorNoticeView errorNoticeInView:self.view title:NSLocalizedString(@"Signup Error", nil) message:NSLocalizedString(@"You need to fill out all entries in this screen to signup.", nil)];
+    notice.sticky = YES;
+    notice.dismissedBlock = ^{
+        NSLog(@"The notice has been dismissed!");
+    };

 ### Customizing the Notice

 Instead of piling up a bunch of arguments in a method call, I decided to use properties instead.
 This way, new properties can be added easily without having to clutter the API with specialized methods.